 Back to blog

-With the application of some really cool science (that goes WAY over my head) it is now possible to drill very deep holes – even small diameter holes – without the need for pecking cycles…and in half the cycle time.
-Although this technology doesn’t apply solely to hole drilling, it seems to be an area with the biggest impact.
+It is possible to drill very deep holes, even small diameter holes, without the need for pecking cycles and in half the cycle time thanks to some really cool science that goes way over my head.
+Although this technology doesn’t apply solely to hole drilling, it seems to be the area with the biggest impact.

 deep hole drilling